 Finely sliced fennel, orange segments and shredded mint.

-Simply dress with the juice of the orange once segments removed, salt and pepper.
+Simply dress with the juice of the orange once segments removed, a little good olive oil, salt and pepper.

 Fennel, cucumber, chilli and mint salad